coord-e/GT20L16J1Y/README.md

 Please refer to [Switch Science's Wiki](http://trac.switch-science.com/wiki/KanjiROM)

 ### Sketch
+**Encoding of sketch has to be Shift-JIS to write Japanese directly in the sketch and display it on LCD**

+Please use external editor to change encoding of sketch in Arduino environment.

-to use with my [ili9328SPI](https://github.com/coord-e/ili9328SPI/) library.
+The example code below is to use with my [ili9328SPI](https://github.com/coord-e/ili9328SPI/) library.

 (Any graphics library inherits [Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library) can be used)